grace-notes/website/contents/topics/false-prophet.md

 ---
-title: False Prophet
+title: "False Prophet, The"
-display_name: The False Prophet
+pdf: "falseprophet.pdf"
-description: The False Prophet of the end times.
+description: "False Prophet, The- [PDF] The False Prophet of the end times."
 template: lesson.jade
 ---
 **THE FALSE PROPHET**